wretched-Man/pythonintro/README.md

 # pythonintro
 I have recently started learning python, moving from C++.
 So, these are the codes I have been writing while learning.
 <br>
-Here is a brief decripiton of what you will find in each file:
+Here is a brief description of what you will find in each file:
 <br>
 <br>
 ## **compare_fib.py**